-It tends to zero when $s\to\pm\infty$, and, therefore, the spacetime is asymptotically flat there, but we cannot say that the spacetime is asymptotically Lorentzian in these coordinates because the metric becomes degenerate in this limit.
+It tends to zero when $s\to\pm\infty$, and, therefore, the space-time is asymptotically flat there, but we cannot say that the space-time is asymptotically Lorentzian in these coordinates, because the metric becomes degenerate in this limit.

 The simplest curvature invariants are